Rewind acquires BackHub to extend its automated SaaS data backups to GitHub

 Get backup

-Founded out of Ottawa, Canada in 2015, Rewind currently offers data backup and copy services for businesses running Shopify, BigCommerce, and Intuit Quickbooks.
+Founded in Ottawa, Canada in 2015, Rewind currently offers data backup and copy services for businesses running Shopify, BigCommerce, and Intuit Quickbooks.
 While such SaaS platforms have their own systemwide data backup tools in case of catastrophes that would impact all users, they don’t typically offer this to customers at an account level.
-This division is what’s known as a “shared responsibility model,” where the platform owner assumes some of the responsibility for the infrastructure security and disaster recovery while users take on some of the burden, such as managing permissions and password security and ensuring they create backups of all the data that goes into their account.
+This division is what’s known as a “shared responsibility model,” where the platform owner assumes some of the responsibility for the infrastructure security and disaster recovery while users take on other aspects, such as managing permissions and password security and ensuring they create backups of all the data that goes into their account.
 This is essentially what Rewind handles.

-BackHub, which was founded in Berlin in 2014, is a relatively lean outfit with just three employees, including founder and CEO Daniel Heitz, who will now join Rewind as a senior product manager.
-Rewind will continue to offer BackHub as it currently is through BackHub’s own website and the GitHub marketplace, with the same pricing, which starts at $12 for up to 10 repository backups.
+BackHub, which was founded in Berlin in 2014, is a relatively lean bootstrapped outfit with just three employees, including founder and CEO Daniel Heitz, who will now join Rewind as a senior product manager.
+Rewind will continue to offer BackHub through the startup’s own website and the GitHub marketplace, with the same pricing structure, which starts at $12 per month for up to 10 repository backups.

+Despite its fairly low-profile status, BackHub claims some 1,000 customers, though it was only at liberty to reveal one: MailOnline, the global news website belonging to U.K. newspaper The Daily Mail.

 Compliance and risk

-It can be easy to assume all your SaaS data is safe because of the robust infrastructure and security offered by the platform, but there are many scenarios that make backing up data non-optional, including compliance obligations and various external and internal risks.
+It can be easy to assume all your SaaS data is safe because of a platform’s robust infrastructure and security, but there are many scenarios that make backing up data essential, including compliance obligations and various external and internal risks.

-“Aside from the common-sense wisdom of backing up your data in at least two separate systems, many larger customers have to comply with a range of compliance mandates surrounding sensitive data,” Rewind CEO Mike Potter told VentureBeat.
-“SaaS data is vulnerable to multiple risk vectors: ransomware, human error, disgruntled employees deleting data, misbehaving third- party applications, and so on.”
+“Aside from the common sense wisdom of backing up your data in at least two separate systems, many larger customers have to comply with a range of compliance mandates surrounding sensitive data,” Rewind CEO Mike Potter told VentureBeat.
+“SaaS data is vulnerable to multiple risk vectors: ransomware, human error, disgruntled employees deleting data, misbehaving third-party applications, and so on.”

 While there are other options for businesses looking to create backups for all their GitHub data, these often entail a significant manual investment and offer limited utility.
 “Those tools do a good job of extracting the data, but they’re not particularly useful for restoring a code repository in GitHub, which is where the value [in BackHub] really lies,” Potter added.